 I created a task-flow of the steps taken from start to unlocking a bicycle to map bottlenecks and identify where processes could be improved.
 It turned out 3 bottlenecks could be improved:

 - Unlocking a bicycle

-Using Dan Saffer’s micro interaction concept of bringing the data forward I designed a pass where users could instantly see which pass was attached to which bike in one overview.
+Using Dan Saffer’s micro interaction concept of bringing the data forward, I designed a pass where users immediately could see which pass was attached to which bike.

 Pass Renewal in: